A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Gradient flow of the entropy

 Thus

 In the general case $\rho\in L^1_+(\M,\tau)$, one can use Lemma \ref{theta_increasing} and once more $\GE(K,\infty)$ to also get

 Hence $P_t a\in \A_\theta$. \end{proof}

 \begin{remark} If $\E$ is a strongly local (commutative) Dirichlet form, then Proposition \ref{A_LM_regularization} recovers the $L^\infty$-to-Lipschitz Feller property of the heat flow on $\mathrm{RCD}$ spaces from \cite[Theorem 6.8]{AGS14b} (with essentially the same proof).
-If $\E$ is not strongly local or not commutative, the correct analogue of the algebra of bounded Lipschitz functions seems to be $\A_{\mathrm{AM}}$ (see Example \ref{ex_AM}), so that Proposition \ref{A_LM_regularization} is weaker than (noncommutative) $L^\infty$-to-Lipschitz regularization. \end{remark}
+If $\E$ is not strongly local or not commutative, the correct analogue of the algebra of bounded Lipschitz functions seems to be $\A_{\mathrm{AM}}$ (see Example \ref{ex_AM}), so that Proposition \ref{A_LM_regularization} is in general weaker than (noncommutative) $L^\infty$-to-Lipschitz regularization unless $\theta$ is the arithmetic mean. \end{remark}

 \begin{corollary} If $\E$ satisfies $\GE(K,\infty)$, then $\A_{\theta}\cap\M_1$ is dense in $D(\E)\cap \M_1$ with respect to $\norm\cdot_\E$ and strongly dense in $\M_1$. \end{corollary} \begin{proof} The density of $\A_\theta\cap\M_1$ in $D(\E)\cap \M_1$ follows directly from Proposition \ref{A_LM_regularization}.
 The strong density in $\M_1$ is then a consequence of Kaplansky's density theorem. \end{proof}